 Kirsten uses an eclectic approach to psychotherapy and has been trained in Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behaviour Therapy (DBT), Emotion Focused Therapy (EFT), Hypnotherapy, Eye Movement Desensitization and Reprocessing Therapy (EMDR), and various Trauma-Informed approaches.

 Kirsten can also see clients with WSIB, NIHB, and VAC (non-active members).

-Upon completion of her studies, Kirsten plans to register with the College of Psychologists of Ontario.
+Kirsten is now registered as a Psychological Associate in Supervised Practice as she completes the final steps towards autonomous practice as a member of the College of Psychologists of Ontario.
+In addition, she is a Registered Psychotherapist.
 She provides services under the supervision of Dr. Douglas and Dr. Mitchell.
-For more information about supervised psychological services, please click here.
+For more information about the various professions, click here.